anseee/TIL/English/Diary.md

 #### 2016.
 08. 08
    * Today is really tired and hot day.
 I went company frequently exceptionally weekend. in the subway, i watched article about angular.
 Angular is framework for web app.
 I thought i want to make my web app using it.
 I studied python and then i just have only to make it. but i always ended to think.
 So I should change my mind.
 No just thinking and Just Do it!!.
 If end thinking only, I have no anyway.
 So First I got to do anything.
 No think what to do and how to do. in doing, i can think with doing.
 At the result of doing, I will accomplish what i thought.

+#### 2016.
+08. 09
+   * I woke up early.
+I have a success.
+Luckily, My eyes was opened by bright light.
+I ate breakfast for so long. i'm frequently don't eat it in the morning until yesterday. anyway, today is perfect day. and now i'm very tired and drowzy.
+I want to study that i want, however My eyes want to close.
+Now i don't want to think anything.
+I just want to stop it.
+Today i really hated to write diary.
+I had refrain my think.
+I written it. i won myself.